 Below is an example of a letter that we feel expresses our partnership goals.
-Please use this letter as a reference when writing your own letters.
-All grantees are required to contact their federal elected officials to acknowledge them for appropriating the funds for these grants and to inform them of the project activities and community impact.
+Please use this letter as a reference when writing your letters.
+All grantees must contact their federal elected officials to acknowledge them for appropriating the funds for these grants and inform them of the project activities and community impact.

 - Submit your final report

-Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to eGrant, will have their funds rescinded and will not be eligible to apply for funding in the future.
+Any organization that fails to write their legislators and submit the Final Report, along with promotional materials uploaded to Salesforce, will have their funds rescinded and will not be eligible to apply for future funding.